The Daily Pennsylvanian is a student-run nonprofit.

 Indeed, it did.
 Penn got control of the ball and the players worked together to weave the ball down the field before placing it down the middle of the goal.
 It was a bit of a hustle as Temple defenders tried to get their sticks in, but senior attacker Bridget Skelly managed to shoot it in to widen Penn’s lead to 2-0.

-The game would end with that score, but not without another exciting piece of action.
-Penn had another chance for a final score, one after a Temple penalty corner hit rolled a little too far and missed the players.
+The game would end with that score but not without another exciting piece of action.
+Penn had another chance for a final score, one after a Temple penalty-corner hit rolled a little too far and missed the players.
 With the ball stolen by the Red and Blue, Penn’s players streaked down the field as Temple defenders ran to catch up.
 Although Penn shot the ball into the goal cage, it was deflected by Temple’s goalkeeper, junior Isabella Ospitale.

 But a 3-1 victory is a victory still, and a victory hard-fought.
-The Penn bench was enthusiastic in its support for the players, and players, coaches, friends, and family alike shared in cheers and smiles as the game clock wound down to zero seconds.
+The Penn bench was enthusiastic in its support for the team, and players, coaches, friends, and family alike shared in cheers and smiles as the game clock wound down to zero seconds.
 It’s refreshing to win, and to win at home, but the team is ready to look forward to the next game on Sunday, Sept.
 15 at Saint Joseph’s.